-Especially for those of us who have been believers for a long time, we’re so accustomed to the idea that Jesus is returning that we forget how profound this is.
-We don’t worship a mere concept, and the Gospel story to which we’re devoted is not just an inspiring fable.
+Especially for those of us who have been believers for a long time, we’re so accustomed to the idea that Jesus is returning we forget how profound this is.
+We don’t worship a mere concept, and the gospel story to which we’re devoted is not just an inspiring fable.
 We worship God who came to us in the flesh, and who will one day return to us.
 We are part of a grand story that has a definite beginning, and also a definite conclusion.

 Throughout history, we’ve been heading inexorably toward this final culmination when Jesus returns and brings everything to beautiful, perfect completion and harmony.
 Not only we, but all creation is anticipating being finally free from everything that binds us:

 For all creation is waiting eagerly for that future day when God will reveal who his children really are.
 Against its will, all creation was subjected to God’s curse.
 But with eager hope, the creation looks forward to the day when it will join God’s children in glorious freedom from death and decay.
 For we know that all creation has been groaning as in the pains of childbirth right up to the present time.
 And we believers also groan, even though we have the Holy Spirit within us as a foretaste of future glory, for we long for our bodies to be released from sin and suffering.
 We, too, wait with eager hope for the day when God will give us our full rights as his adopted children, including the new bodies he has promised us.